 The Governing Body in turn elects for rotating four year terms twelve Fellows who, together with the Master, act as a College Council for the day-to-day administration of the affairs of the College.
+The members of the College Council are the charity trustees.
 Elected representatives of the junior members of the College attend College Council meetings for the discussion of matters directly affecting the interests of undergraduates and post-graduates.